squf/it-tools/docs/Azure/AutomationAccounts/README.md

 ### 2. Assign API Permissions 🔐

 The necessary API permissions for your Azure Automation account will vary depending on what you are doing with your end script.
-In this example, I set-up an Automation Account to manage a runbook which checks: Group Membership in Entra, Exchange Online Shared Mailboxes & Resources, then add the Shared Mailboxes & Resources to their respective Entra Groups if they were missing as members. **This is only an example and should not be followed exactly for your case!**
+In this example, I set-up an Automation Account to manage a runbook which checks: Group Membership in Entra, Exchange Online Shared Mailboxes & Resources, then add the Shared Mailboxes & Resources to their respective Entra Groups if they were missing as members.
+This was the solution I arrived at since I could not find a way to make a dynamic group in Entra targeting Exchange attributes. **This is only an example and should not be followed exactly for your case!**

 The Managed Identity needs API permissions to manage group members and connect to Exchange.
 We will assign these programmatically using a "cloning" method, as this proved to be the most reliable way in my experience.